-Tables 7.5 to 7.6 clearly show that the background concentrations of nutrient nitrogen within Coedydd Nedd a Mellte SAC (23.57 kg N/ha/yr) are already significantly above the lower and higher critical load (10 and 15 kg N/ha/yr respectively) for 'Old sessile oak woods with Ilex and Blechnum in the British Isles' (the most sensitive of the habitat-types within the SAC to nutrient nitrogen deposition).
-The background levels are also above the higher critical load for 'Old sessile oak woods with Ilex and Blechnum in the British Isles' which is 15 kg N/ha/yr and above the lower (15 kg N/ha/yr) and higher (20 kg N/ha/yr) critical loads for 'Tilio-Acerion forests of slopes, screes and ravines'.
+Tables 7.5 to 7.8 clearly show that the background concentrations of nutrient nitrogen within Coedydd Nedd a Mellte SAC (23.57 kg N/ha/yr) are already significantly above the lower and higher critical load (10 and 15 kg N/ha/yr respectively) for 'Old sessile oak woods with llex and Blechnum in the British Isles' (the most sensitive of the habitat-types within the SAC to nutrient nitrogen deposition).
+The background levels are also above the higher critical load for 'Old sessile oak woods with llex and Blechnum in the British Isles' which is 15 kg N/ha/yr and above the lower (15 kg N/ha/yr) and higher (20 kg N/ha/yr) critical loads for 'Tilio-Acerion forests of slopes, screes and ravines'.

-The Enviroparks scheme, when considered on its own, will result in only a small increase in nutrient nitrogen above the 1% screening level based on the lower critical load; 1.8% based on the worst case modelling data in Table 7.5; 1.4% based on the Laxen and Marner (2005) methodology and 1.3% when considering the long-term realistic emissions data results in Table 7.6.
-If the data presented for the Enviroparks scheme was rounded to the nearest whole number, it would be 2% based on the worst case data in Table 7.5 and 1% based on the Laxen and Marner (2005) assessment methodology (Table 7.6) and the long-term realistic emissions data (Table 7.7), which, in accordance with the screening methodology set out in Section 6.4.3, would mean that any potential effects could be screened out.
+Based on the data presented in Tables 7.5 to 7.7 the Enviroparks scheme, when considered on its own, will result in only a small increase in nutrient nitrogen above the 1% screening level based on the lower critical load; 1.8% based on the worst case modelling data in Table 7.5; 1.4% based on the Laxen and Marner (2005) methodology and 1.3% when considering the long-term realistic emissions data results in Table 7.6.
+If the data presented for the Enviroparks scheme was rounded to the nearest whole number, it would be 2% based on the worst case data in Table 7.5 and 1% based on the Laxen and Marner (2005) assessment methodology (Table 7.6) and the long-term realistic emissions data (Table 7.7), which, in accordance with the screening methodology set out in Section 6.4.3, would mean that any potential effects could be screened out